Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Finished buns

-Pipe The Icing Cross
+Step 6: Pipe The Icing Cross

-• When the buns are COMPLETELY COOL, pipe the cream cheese icing on top going in one direction first, and then in the other.
+When the buns are completely cool, pipe the cream cheese icing on top going in one direction first, and then in the other.
 Do not make individual crosses over the tops as you go- it will drive you crazy.

 To Serve

-• Like all fresh bread, these sourdough hot cross buns are best enjoyed on the same day they’re made.
+Like all fresh bread, these sourdough hot cross buns are best enjoyed on the same day they’re made.
 I wouldn’t bake them ahead of time.
 But do share with everyone you know when they’re ready.
-Yum!

 My Baking Schedule